 Falcone’s menu at Oori (2228 Pottstown Pike, near Owen J. Roberts High in South Coventry Township) will include ramen and Korean fried chicken, two dishes that are hard to come by in this part of the western suburbs.

 David Backhus, who owns Morgantown Coffee House in Elverson, building Oori (pronounced Udi — it means “us”) in a former pizzeria.
-He is targeting the week of Dec.
-16 for opening; it will be BYOB at the start.
+He is targeting Dec.
+26 for the opening; it will be BYOB at the start.

 “I saw a hole in the market,” Backhus said.
 “There’s a void of culture and good food around.
 I had dinner with friends and we said, ‘Wouldn’t it be cool to open a ramen shop?’”